varnishcache/varnish-cache/doc/sphinx/users-guide/command-line.rst

 Important command line arguments
 --------------------------------

-There a two command line arguments you will simply have choose values for, what TCP port serve HTTP from and where the backend server can be contacted.
+There a two command line arguments you have to set when starting Varnish, these are:
+* what TCP port to serve HTTP from, and
+* where the backend server can be contacted.

-If you run Varnish from a package for your operating system, you will find the startup options here:
+If you have installed Varnish through using a provided operating system bound package, you will find the startup options here:

-* Debian, Ubuntu: /etc/default/varnish
+* Debian, Ubuntu: `/etc/default/varnish`
-* Red Hat, Centos: /etc/sysconfig/varnish
+* Red Hat, Centos: `/etc/sysconfig/varnish`
-* FreeBSD: /etc/rc.conf (See also: /usr/local/etc/rc.d/varnishd)
+* FreeBSD: `/etc/rc.conf` (See also: /usr/local/etc/rc.d/varnishd)

--a *listen_address*
+'-a' *listen_address*
 ^^^^^^^^^^^^^^^^^^^

-What address should Varnish listen to, and service HTTP requests from.
+The '-a' argument defines what address Varnish should listen to, and service HTTP requests from.

 You will most likely want to set this to ":80" which is the Well Known Port for HTTP.